Anatole Hulot

-Anatole Auguste Hulot (born 1811 in Le Mans – 22 December 1891) was a French civil servant who directed the designing and printing of the first postage stamps of France between 1848 and 1876.
+Anatole Auguste Hulot (/uːloʊ/ yoo-LOH, /fr/; born 1811 in Le Mans – 22 December 1891) was a French civil servant who directed the designing and printing of the first postage stamps of France between 1848 and 1876.

 Life and work

 Anatole Hulot worked at the prefecture of Paris.
 He helped the Banque de France to make a banknote because he mastered electroplating.
 This method permitted to quickly create printing plates from the first print of an engraving.

 He attended meetings in the same Masonic Lodge as Jacques-Jean Barre, general engraver of the Paris Mint.
 Barre helped him enter this institution as adjoint to the general engraver, title he obtained in June 1848.